 So they are no longer two but one flesh.
 What therefore God has joined together, let not man separate. – Matt 19:6

 The rule of Caesar over the Jewish people was a terrible, tyrannical thing.
 Divorce was, and is, a terrible and awful thing.
 But Jesus didn’t say yes or no to either of these questions.
 Instead he answered by going straight to the heart.
 These were profoundly wise answers.
 Jesus’ response to the question of divorce was in effect, “Marriage is a gift from God!
-Therefore you should be seeking to stay together, not mulling over what is and isn’t an acceptable reason for deserting your wife!”
-His answer also implies that man can separate marriage.
+He bound you together as one flesh!
+Therefore you should be fighting tooth and nail to stay together, not mulling over what is and isn’t an acceptable reason for deserting her!”
+His answer also implies that marriage is not indissoluble.
 But wait a minute, didn’t Jesus just say the “two become one flesh“?

 ‘Putting Away’ and Adultery